erhard-lab/grandRescue/README.md

 4. Revert the pseudo-mapped reads to their original sequence and position on the reference genome
 5. Combine your original mapping run and the rescued reads to a final bam file

-We will go over all these steps one by one, but under the section "Automated SLAM-Rescue" you can find a function to create a ready-to-use script that will run all the necessary steps for you.
+We will go over all these steps one by one, but under the section "Automated grandRescue" you can find a function to create a ready-to-use script that will run all the necessary steps for you.

 **1. Map your sequenced reads to a reference genome**